New authors, beware of vanity publishers and experts making you offers that are too good to be true

 If you are an author, you may have received a lot of them.
 On average, I get at least one per week.

-Because indie authors are active on social media, it is easy for a predatory publisher to get your contact details.
+Indie authors are active on social media.
+So it is easy for a predatory publisher to get your contact details.
 Then come the offers for their publishing services.

-When publishing businesses make you an offer that includes the word free, it is a signal that you should be very suspicious.
+Watch out for publishing businesses that make you an offer that includes the word free.
+It is a signal that you should be very suspicious.

-Free manuscript appraisal, a free handbook, free book marketing or free editing are common inducement offers for an author to buy an expensive publishing package.
+Free manuscript appraisal, a free handbook, free book marketing or free editing are common.
+These are inducement offers for an author to buy an expensive publishing package.

 It is a classic approach of vanity presses that try to lure you into expensive contracts promising to produce quality books.

-Sadly, many new authors fall prey.
-I know this by the number of messages I get from authors who have been published by a vanity publisher and have regrets very quickly.
+Sadly, in today’s publishing world many new authors fall prey.
+I get a lot of messages from authors who have been published by a vanity publisher and have regrets.

 Some of these publishing houses call themselves self-publishers.
 This description is just not correct.

 Self-publishing is a free service available to all authors.
-You can use Amazon, Apple, Nook, Smashwords and Draft2Digital to name just a few of the many reputable self-publishing services.
+You can use Amazon KDP, Apple, Nook, Smashwords and Draft2Digital to name just a few of the many reputable self-publishing services.

 But unfortunately, new authors continue to fall for the same old traps.